RascalSoftware/RAT-Docs/README.md

     unzip Linux.zip -d API/
 ```

-If RAT is already present, you may create symbolic link to the existing` RAT` directory.
-E.g.:
+If RAT is already present, you may create symbolic link to the existing` RAT` directory, e.g.:

 for Windows:
     cd path_to_rat_docs_folder